NSO-developer/nso-gitbook/administration/management/aaa-infrastructure.md

 Where:

 * `$USER` is the user derived during the execution of the "packageauth" program.
+Base64 encoded.
 * `$groups` is a space-separated list of the group names the user is a member of.
 * `$uid` is the UNIX integer user ID NSO should use as a default when executing commands for this user.
 * `$gid` is the UNIX integer group ID NSO should use as a default when executing commands for this user.